 Can't think of anything bad to say about this release.

 Installed on my work PC.
 Used the 'Install Additional Software' for Dropbox, Weather Applet and Remmina.
 Restored my Firefox with FEBE.
 Everything just works.
 Nice and quick.
 Running on a Dell Optiplex 745 w/ 4 Gb RAM

 I put that (Linux Lite 2.0) on one of my computers last night, very impressed.
 I didn't think they would improve it that much from 1.0.8 (didn't think they COULD improve it that much) but they did.
 I like the improvements in the install additional software section, including the addition of Skype and XBMC in there.
 The slight change in the volume indicator area will help a number of people i am sure.

 Awesome!!!
 Just upgrading Laptops and PC's to 2.0 been testing Beta 2.0 this is a fantastic release super fast WAY BETTER THAN XP thank you to The LINUXLITE TEAM and Community.

 Wow, I am only a few hours into Linux Lite and I can tell you from all my distro hopping that this is the best distro of any I have tried!
-I have gone through about 15 distros and was looking for something lightweight but beautiful and configurable and LL fills the bill in so many ways.
+I have gone through about 15 distros and was looking for something lightweight but beautiful and configurable and Linux Lite fills the bill in so many ways.
 Thank you so much to the developer and his team for all their hard work and for such a tremendous distro.
 I will be recommending and installing this on every one of my user's systems when they are looking for a change from Windows/Mac.
 This is my go to distro and I cannot wait to see what the future holds.

 I have an Acer Netbook from 2009 that was made for